seancorfield/honeysql/doc/options.md

 * `:numbered` -- a Boolean indicating whether to generate numbered placeholders in the generated SQL (`$1`, `$2`, etc) or positional placeholders (`?`); the default is `false` (positional placeholders); this option was added in 2.4.962,
 * `:params` -- a hash map providing values for named parameters, identified by names (keywords or symbols) that start with `?` in the DSL; the default is that any such named parameters will have `nil` values,
 * `:quoted` -- a Boolean indicating whether or not to quote (strop) SQL entity names (table and column names); the default is `nil` -- alphanumeric SQL entity names are not quoted but (as of 2.3.928) "unusual" SQL entity names are quoted; a `false` value turns off all quoting,
+* `:quoted-when` -- a function overriding the default behavior of when to quote entities when `:quoted false` (default).
+Function should take single argument - the entity/part being quoted - and return a boolean indicator whether to quote it or not.
 * `:quoted-snake` -- a Boolean indicating whether or not quoted and string SQL entity names should have `-` replaced by `_`; the default is `false` -- quoted and string SQL entity names are left exactly as-is,
 * `:values-default-columns` -- a sequence of column names that should have `DEFAULT` values instead of `NULL` values if used in a `VALUES` clause with no associated matching value in the hash maps passed in; the default behavior is for such missing columns to be given `NULL` values.